 Overall employment of food and beverage serving and related workers is projected to grow 17% from 2020 to 2030, much faster than the average for all occupations, according to the BLS.
 About 1,032,100 openings for these workers are projected each year, on average, over the decade.

-In conclusion, PeopleReady connects you with a variety of on-demand hospitality and food service jobs that fit your schedule.
+PeopleReady connects you with a variety of on-demand hospitality and food service jobs that fit your schedule.
 These can help you earn money, learn new skills and build experience in the hospitality industry.
-Hospitality jobs are available now through our app, JobStack, or through one of our local branches in communities all across North America.
-For example:
+If you are looking for a host or hostess job, or any other hospitality job, browse our website or our 24/7 app, JobStack.

 - Restaurant and banquet servers